BACK

 #4, Activity Stream - a display showing a mix of 1, 2 and 3 together

-The entire community needed to reflect those three major types.
+The entire community needed to reflect those three major types of content.

 That meant they needed to look different, yet they were all predominantly text-heavy & user-generated.